GSA/code-gov-front-end/README.md

 ## Getting Started

 You will need node to run this website.
-It's built against v10.19.0.
+It's built against v14.21.2 (`lts/fermium`).
 The best way to get node is to install it via `nvm`.
 See the [nvm installation instructions](https://github.com/nvm-sh/nvm/blob/master/README.md#installation-and-update) to set it up on your system.

-After you have cloned this repo, you can use `npm install` to install all of the project’s dependencies.
+A fter you have cloned this repo, you can use `npm install` to install all of the project’s dependencies.

 You can then run the server using `npm run start`.